hotswapster/powerTag/README.md

  - Mapping has only been done for sensors at present - there is more information available from the gateway as described in Schneider Electric document DOCA0115EN-03

  - The Three Phase modbus map is the master, the single phase map needs updating.
  - Templates could be used better in this flow.
-I'm new to node-red.
+I'm new to Node-red.
- - The Node-red UI is not intened as the end user UI.
+ - The Node-red UI is not intened as the end user UI at present.
  - The end goal is to have the information available via MQTT, to MySQL or to HomeAssistant.
+Possibly move to industrial systems/SCADA in future.
  - This is my first Github project.
 If you have constructive comments or advice on better ways to manage or do things, I'm all ears.
+ - The current configuration is spreadh throughtout all of the flows.
+It also only uses 10 circuits at present.
+The next focus area is to be able to load a "configuration" into the fornt end and have the program adapt to the config.
+This would allow easier implementation in different or new environments.